cph-cachet/carp-webservices-spring/README.md

 # Deployment

 1. Edit the [.env file](deployment/.env).
 Choose a profile from the list of [Profiles](#profiles).
-2. Copy over the contents of the [template configuration file](src/main/resources/config/application-local.yml) to the environment specific [configuration file](src/main/resources/config) and replace the placeholders marked with `...`
+   - Ignore the properties starting with KC_ for now
-   - ignore the `keycloak` section for now
+2. Copy over the contents of the [template configuration file](src/main/resources/config/application-local.yml) to the environment specific [configuration file](src/main/resources/config)
 3. Run `bash deployment.sh`
 4. Configure keycloak
    - If you are hosting the stack behind a reverse proxy (e.g. nginx), make sure to read the [official keycloak documentation](https://www.keycloak.org/docs/latest/server_installation/#_setting-up-a-load-balancer-or-proxy) on the subject.
      - uncomment the lines in the [environment file](deployment/.env) and also in the [docker-compose file](docker-compose.yml) to enable the proxy (add them to the dev and prod commands if necessary).
-   - Set up a client for service accounts
+   - Set up a client for service accounts (Note: this client will only be used by the backend services, not a custom CAWS fronted)
      - Set up a new client by selecting the `Carp` realm after opening `<server>/admin/master/console/`, and click `Create client` under the `Clients` tab.
      - Fill in the general information and then toggle `Client authentication` as well as the `Authorization` options on.
 Then fill the URL settings.
      - Under the Service account roles tab assign the following roles: